anikau31/systemc-clang/README.rst

 Development Docker image
 ------------------------

-We build all the dependencies necessary for ``systemc-clang`` in a `Docker image <https://hub.docker.com/r/rseac/systemc-clang/tags?page=1&ordering=last_updated>`_ that you may use.
-Follow these `Docker systemc-clang instructions <docs/source/docker.rst>`_ to use the Docker image for building ``systemc-clang``, and running benchmarks.
+We build all the dependencies necessary for ``SCCL`` in a `Docker image <https://hub.docker.com/r/rseac/systemc-clang/tags?page=1&ordering=last_updated>`_ that you may use.
+Follow these `Docker SCCL instructions <docs/source/docker.rst>`_ to use the Docker image for building ``SCCL``, and running benchmarks.

 Project Ideas
 --------------

-If you're interested in contributing to ``systemc-clang``, then we keep a list of interesting projects that one could approach.
+If you're interested in contributing to ``SCCL``, then we keep a list of interesting projects that one could approach.
 Please consult `projects <https://systemc-clang.readthedocs.io/en/latest/projects.html>`_.

 Developers
 ----------